 Mile 13.7-Ryegrass Creek (below photo).
 A short descent into a broad shallow valley brought the emigrants to Ryegrass Creek.
 This descent is visible 150 yards to the north of the eroded or dugout area at the bottom of the hill across the valley to the east.
 Ryegrass Creek was not mentioned in many diaries, possibly because of limited water and its location typically placed it early on the second day after crossing the Snake River.
-Wagon ruts can be found on both sides of Ryegrass Creek but the area is private property and access is not permitted.
+Excellent ruts can be found on the hills on both sides of Ryegrass Creek.
+The area is on private property and access is not permitted.